-Motivated by the fear of man – Prov 29:25 – many young people grow up afraid to disappoint mom and dad – they grow up people-pleasers – as they get older they are inclined to put people they value on pedestals – thus they do what they do out of the fear of man – there are numerous problems with this kind of fear – God is not glorified in what you do – you are easily intimidated by men into doing what you think they want which is often contrary to the will of God – you are motivated to impress men, which is much different than, and often contrary to, pleasing God – you begin to resent the person you fear and you end up quitting altogether.
+Motivated by the fear of man – Prov 29:25.
+Many young people grow up afraid to disappoint mom and dad.
+They grow up people-pleasers.
+As they get older they are inclined to put people they value on pedestals.
+Thus they do what they do out of the fear of man.
+There are numerous problems with this kind of fear.
+God is not glorified in what you do.
+You are easily intimidated by men into doing what you think they want which is often contrary to the will of God.
+And you are motivated to impress men, which is much different than, and often contrary to, pleasing God.
+Then you begin to resent the person you fear and you end up quitting altogether.

-Motivated by the fear of doomsday – 2 Pet 3:3-4 – preachers have said for years that Jesus will be back any day now – true Bible believers have always had sufficient evidence in their lifetimes to believe that Jesus’ return was imminent – however, he has not returned yet – the Bible says that people get calloused to this warning over time and they scoff at this preaching – Jesus is coming back, no doubt – but if the only reason you began to get in line with the Lord was to be ready for his coming [Matt 24:44], you have probably long since given up living right because he didn’t come when you were expecting him – and quit worrying about the future; you are driving yourself crazy.
+Motivated by the fear of doomsday – 2 Pet 3:3-4.
+Preachers have said for years that Jesus will be back any day now.
+True Bible believers have always had sufficient evidence in their lifetimes to believe that Jesus’ return was imminent.
+However, he has not returned yet.
+The Bible says that people get calloused to this warning over time and they scoff at this preaching.
+Jesus is coming back, no doubt.
+But if the only reason you began to get in line with the Lord was to be ready for his coming [Matt 24:44], you have probably long since given up living right.
+He didn’t come when you were expecting him.
+And quit worrying about the future; you are driving yourself crazy.